DOCtorActoAntohich/Delegate-CPP/README.md

 Delegates from C# are now in C++!!

-I did that mostly for fun, but I enjoyed template magic, and that it works.
-Still, I have things to finish.
+This little project was made mostly for fun and aducational purposes.

 Check examples to see the usage.

-To-do: add member-functions support.
+For now it allows to use:

+* Global functions
+* Static functions
+* Lambdas
+* Functors
+* The result of `std::bind`
+* Member functions ~~(lame)~~